-This Gluten Free Lemon Loaf Cake is a citrusy explosion, and I imagine it’s just as good, if not better, than the original!
+This Gluten Free Lemon Loaf cake is a velvety, citrusy explosion, and I imagine it's just as good, if not better, than the original!

 Lemon Loaf Frequently Asked Questions

-I would not advise using lemon extract in lemon loaf cake because of the artificial taste that it imparts.
-There is plenty of fresh lemon flavor in this cake, but if it’s still not enough for your tastes, add double the amount of lemon zest in with the sugar.
+I would not advise using lemon extract because of the artificial taste that it imparts.
+There is plenty of fresh lemon flavor in this cake, but if it's still not enough for your tastes, add double the amount of lemon zest in with the sugar.

 more gluten free lemon recipes